techerfan/panda-client/README.md

 **⚠️ Please pay attention this package is under active development and version 1.0.0 is not released yet.**

+Also see the [server side package](https://github.com/techerfan/panda) written in go.

 ## Installation

 ```